Overview of tc Server

 - Easy and intuitive startup of a tc Runtime instance on both UNIX and Windows platforms.

-Pivotal tc Server Downloads are available on Pivotal Network
+VMware tc Server Downloads are available on VMware Tanzu Network

-- Pivotal tc Server <major-version> Core - Our core tc Server installation package.
+- VMware tc Server <major-version> Core - Our core tc Server installation package.
 Developer and Standard editions are available under this product tile.

-- Pivotal tc Server <major-version> Runtimes - Our available tc Runtimes (Apache Tomcat) version updates that can be added to the Pivotal tc Server Core installation.
+- VMware tc Server <major-version> Runtimes - Our available tc Runtimes (Apache Tomcat) version updates that can be added to the VMware tc Server Core installation.

-- Pivotal tc Server <major-version> Templates - Our On-demand templates that can be added to the templates collection within the Pivotal tc Server Core installation.
+- VMware tc Server <major-version> Templates - Our On-demand templates that can be added to the templates collection within the VMware tc Server Core installation.

 tc Server is available in two different editions. tc Server Developer is geared towards the enterprise application developer. tc Server Standard is geared for operators and administrators.